AlessioRosi/eraclito-pm-order-colums/readme.txt

 == Screenshots ==
 1. The new column with payment method
-2. ortable and filerable column
+2. Sortable and filerable column